redhat-et/performance-benchmarking/submariner-ec2-deplyoment/README.md

 # Kubernetes/Submariner Multi-Cluster Ansible Deployment for AWS EC2

-This repo fully automates the deployment of Kubernetes on EC2 and can scale out dynamically to however many worker nodes desired.
+This repo fully automates the deployment of Kubernetes on EC2 and can scale out dynamically to however many standalone cluster nodes as desired.
 The playbooks use the latest changes to the `amazon.aws.ec2_instance` module.

-Currently, the Kubernetes distribution is [K3s](https://github.com/k3s-io/k3s) as I am using this for datapath performance testing, so the lighter the weight the better for my needs.
-I will be adding Microshift as an alternative lightweight distribution as soon as this PR merges [Allow MicroShift to join new worker nodes](https://github.com/redhat-et/microshift/pull/471).
+Currently, the Kubernetes distribution is [K3s](https://github.com/k3s-io/k3s) as this is focused on datapath performance testing, so the lighter the weight the better for our needs.
+Once the EC2 nodes are up and running, Skupper is then provisioned for multi-cluster service exports.
+We will be adding Microshift as an alternative lightweight distribution as soon as this PR merges [Allow MicroShift to join new worker nodes](https://github.com/redhat-et/microshift/pull/471).

-- More details on pre-requisites of the setup can be found at [nerdalert/aws-ansible-kubernetes](https://github.com/nerdalert/aws-ansible-kubernetes/blob/main/README.md).

 ### Setup

 - This setup installs the specified number of k8s clusters, installs submariner and joins them to the broker.
+- More details on pre-requisites of the setup can be found at [Kubernetes Multi-Node Ansible Deployment for AWS EC2](https://github.com/nerdalert/aws-ansible-kubernetes/blob/main/README.md).

 ```sh
 # The following will open an editor